 Think about what strong content you already have that falls into your subtopic categories, and begin compiling a list of links to include when you build your page.
 If there are any subtopics you haven’t written about yet, you’ll need to develop new pieces to fill those gaps later and update your pillar page once that’s done.

-3. Write, organize, and edit your pillar page content.
+3. Write, edit, and organize your pillar page

 It’s time to begin the writing process.
 In general, a pillar page will be much longer than a typical blog post.
 It will likely be closer to the length of an ebook.
 Organize your content in a way that makes it easy for your readers to follow and find the information they’re looking for quickly, while keeping your conversion goals in mind at the same time.

 Start with an introduction in which you define your pillar page topic and give an overview of what visitors will find on the page.
 Next, dive into writing about each of your subtopics.
 Focus on answering questions and writing for the user.
 Be of as much help to someone researching your topic as you possibly can, using links to other pages on your website to help.

 Your subtopic sections should provide great value to the reader and then link to other pieces of content on your website that provide even more detail and help take readers through the buyer’s journey.
 HubSpot advises us to use 20–30 internal links on a page to keep it focused.
 (Each of these content pieces should also refer and link back to the pillar page to create hyperlinks that go both ways.)
 You should also link to some external sources throughout your page, such as to industry leaders, case studies, and research, for added credibility.

 Your pillar page should be as long as necessary to cover your core topic and each subtopic comprehensively.
 Everything on this page should be well thought out, strategically placed, and as high quality as you can make it.
 (You want to improve your rankings, right?
 You won’t do that by taking shortcuts here.)